RealTschoegl/stock_app/README.md

 - [ ] Add a "buy stock" button

+- [ ] Create an email for Stockbot

-- [ ] Include a "start again" button on error pages and a contact facility
+- [ ] Include a "start again" button on error form and a contact button

+- [ ] Create company pages